 Not On View

 This small feeding cup is one of six found together.
 It was formed by pinching one side of a hemispherical cup to form a spout.
 It is fashioned of a somewhat coarse reddish clay fabric that has fired black in some areas.
 It has thin walls and a rounded base.
-The rim is heavily chipped with only very small segments remaining intact.
-There are possible traces of a red wash on the exterior.
+Approximatley a third of this cup has broken off and is missing.

 From Nubia (Sudan) el-Kurru, tomb 51 (tomb of a queen?).
 1919: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition